Quiberon, Morbihan: tourism & sightseeing

 Booking.com: best prices

-Visit Quiberon (Brittany, France)
+Visit Quiberon (Brittany, France)Photo Gallery

 Exploring Quiberon Town

-Although there are few important monuments the town of Quiberon is pleasant to explore - most visits will focus around the port and on the long sandy beach in the town itself.
-Within the town you will see typical low Brittany whitewashed houses and shops, and the 12th century Church of Notre-Dame de Locmaria.
-There is also a small museum dedicated to the history of the Quiberon peninsula, called the Maison du Patrimoine (rue de Port Haliguen in the town centre).
+Behind the beach you can see various grand villas dating from the time that Quiberon became established as a resort at the end of the 19th century, when trainlines first arrived here, as well as some more recent developments.
+In the town behind the beach you can see typical low Brittany whitewashed houses and shops, and the 12th century Church of Notre-Dame de Locmaria.
+There is also a small museum dedicated to the history of the Quiberon peninsula, called the Maison du Patrimoine (on rue de Port Haliguen in the town centre).

 Exploring the Quiberon peninsula